wwesleym/wwesleym/README.md

 ### hello i'm wesley!

-i'm currently trying to figure out a healthy balance between spending time offline and online, but i'm addicted to my laptop
+i'm currently trying to figure out a healthy balance between spending time offline and online

 i'm always looking to improve my skills in **software development, web dev, ui/ux design**, and more,,,